Self-report fraud and walk free, New York prosecutors tell Wall Street

 The SDNY deals do not require the publication of a “statement of fact”, a document used in non-prosecution agreements which provides a detailed account of the wrongdoing.

-Clayton said that some companies had already come forward and some “wrongdoers” had been charged.
+Clayton told the FT some companies had already come forward and some “wrongdoers” had been charged.
 He did not name the companies or share any details of their fraud, however.

 “You will see results of the policy very soon,” Clayton said at Wednesday’s conference. – Copyright The Financial Times Limited 2026